 I like volunteering for Hft as it’s very uplifting.
 I’ve learned a lot about different types of people and how to communicate in a variety of ways.
 Volunteering gives me an appreciation and an understanding of the needs of different people and I think I have become a more tolerant person.

-What would you say to someone thinking of
+What would you say to someone thinking of becoming a volunteer?

 I would recommend it to anyone who is patient, sociable, friendly and likes to help.
-It can be challenging at times but there is such a great sense of achievement, friendship, and belonging.
+It can be challenging at times but there is such a great sense of achievement, friendship and belonging.
 It’s really rewarding and an experience like no other.